 Trio Psychology & Cathryn Hanssen~ Be Your True Self

 I am a Registered Psychologist in the province of Alberta.
-I am also married, and am extremely fond of animals – so fond of them that I have four rescue dogs of my own.
-I enjoy numerous activities, including hiking and ultimate frisbee.
-Another passion of mine is volunteering with animal rescue groups in Calgary.
+I am also married, and am extremely fond of animals – so fond of them that I have three rescue dogs of my own.
+I enjoy numerous activities, including hiking and ultimate Frisbee.
+Another passion of mine is volunteering with the Alberta Spay and Neuter Task Force.

 I am professional, caring, and open-minded.
 I will help you achieve a better understanding of yourself and increase your sense of personal happiness.
 Together we can remove the blocks that keep you from living the best life you can.
 It’s like if you can imagine a world that appears grey, and then suddenly someone turns up the colour.
 I will not only listen to your concerns, but I will also offer tools and solutions to help you move forward.